creativejace/inf-docs/my-website/docs/validators.md

 # Validators

 Any amount of ID allows a holder to be a Delegator.
 Once a holder has pledged their holdings by Staking them while identifying their chosen Validator or the Validator Pool, they will then participate and earn rewards distributed by the Validator to their Delegators, or pro-rata from the Validator Pool commons.
 Validators are network participants that, in addition to running a full EverFastChain node, listen to transactions broadcasted in the network's mempool and include them in blocks that they sign.
-For more details on Validators, refer to the EverFastChain Validator FAQ and EverFastChainValidator registration request form.
+For more details on Validators, refer to the [EverFastChain Validator FAQ](/docs/validator-faq) and [EverFastChainValidator registration request form](https://docs.google.com/forms/d/1zzj6LWe7TTv1su1RPas5tCObpvUW2CILIhE-7ehSJOA/prefill).
 In order to do so and reliably to meet the scalability, security, and finality requirements of the network, Validators typically run specially configured architectures that are robust against many forms of attacks on distributed networks or leverage service organizations which provide equivalent hardware as commodity cloud infrastructure to host their node.
 No validator will be able to vote more than 10% of the network power, and validators are prohibited from colluding.
 The policies described here can change, as determined by the INF board.
 Validators play a central role in the EverFastChain’s consensus, which is modeled after Ethereum and BSC.
-For more detailed information on the validator’s role, please refer to the official documentation (opens new window).
+For more detailed information on the validator’s role, please refer to the [official documentation](/docs/validator-faq).

 ## Delegators